gmm96/KDE-5-Template-Manager/README.md

-# KDE 5 Template Maker
+# KDE 5 Template Manager

-### KDE 5 Dolphin Service Menu for creating a template from an existing file.
+### KDE 5 Dolphin Service Menu for managing templates.

 **Templates** are such a good feature for productivity.
-They are used to define an unique non-executable file format intended specifically for a particular application and help us to create that file automatically.
+They are used to define a unique non-executable file format intended specifically for a particular application and help us to create that file / directory automatically.
 They are supported by Desktop Environments and File Managers used in most of the Linux distributions.

 *KDE 5 Plasma* and *Dolphin* also support it, but you have to create a **.desktop* file manually to create the template, which has a difficult syntax to remember.
-The goal of this project is to create a **Dolphin Service Menu for building a template automatically** just by selecting the desired file, letting the user to choose the different template parameters (name, comments, icon).
+The goal of this project is to create a **Dolphin Service Menu for building templates automatically** just by selecting the desired file / directory, letting the user to choose the different template parameters (name, comments, icon).
+It also provides functionality to remove previously created templates by this tool when uninstalling it or anywhen we want.

+You can template **any file or directory** and it is available in English, Spanish, French, Italian, German, Portuguese and Russian languages.
+If user language is not in the list, English language will be selected by default.

 ## Installation